- About St.Brigid’s NS

 Congratulations to both Mr. Dodd’s & Ms. Murray’s 6th Classes St. Brigid’s NS.
 They won 1st PRIZE for primary schools in an ALL-ISLAND SCHOOLS HISTORY COMPETITION for primary and secondary school.
 This was in the Women’s History section.
 The ‘Decade of Centenaries’ competition is sponsored by the Department of Education, Mercier Press & UCC’s […]

 SCHOOL SELF EVALUATION PROCESS – Our progress so far: As part of the School Self Evaluation process, we in St. Brigid’s National School, Greystones have been focusing on particular aspects of Literacy and Maths.
 Now we have added a third subject: SPHE (Social, Personal and Health Education).
 At the moment we are at […]

 You are very welcome to our school website.
 Click HERE for an online tour of our school.

 Click HERE to download the CHILD SAFEGUARDING STATEMENT for St. Brigid’s National School.

 Click HERE to download the school’s ENROLMENT POLICY 2017/18.

 Click HERE to read about the most recent both practical, and imaginative ways members of the PARENTS’ ASSOCIATION work towards making St. Brigid’s a happy and enjoyable learning environment.
-Most recently the Parents’ Association Digital and ICT group completed desktop, word and PowerPoint sessions with 4th Class, Rooms 17 and 19.
+Most recently members of the Parents’ Association Digital and ICT group completed desktop, word and PowerPoint sessions with 4th Class, Rooms 17 and 19.
 They were super students and really enjoyed it.

 Click on this link to see the school’s updated Information Booklet 2017.
 This booklet includes the school’s CODE OF BEHAVIOUR on pages 18-24.